dennisXZX/web-developer-notes/Laravel.md

 ```
 4. Run `source ~/.bash_profile` to reload the config file
 5. Create a Laravel project by running `laravel new projectName`
-6. Use `php artisan serve` to launch your project
+6. Go into the Laravel project directory and use `php artisan --version` to check Laravel version and `php artisan serve` to launch your project